fernandafalves/Paper_Lotsizing_Scheduling/README.md

 # Paper_Lotsizing_Scheduling

-In this repository, we provide the instances as well as the codes used in the paper "Integrated, hierarchical and interactive approaches for the joint resolution of production lot-sizing and scheduling problems".
+In this repository, we provide the instances as well as the codes used in the paper "Joint resolution of lot-sizing and scheduling: A literature framework and interactive approaches proposal".
 All the algorithms were implemented using AMPL programming language.

 # Instance Generation